daguilarm/laravel-action-forms/README.md

 In this case, the `surname` field will be hidden until the `name` field has a value.
 The system will be watching the `name` field until an `onchange` event occurs, and then it will check if the `name` field is still empty, if not, it will display the `surname` field.

 The `dependOnType()` attribute admits two possible values: `hidden` or `disabled`.

+The `dependOnValue()` attribute will check the parent value with the required value and enable or diable the field base on the result.

 **Dependent fields in action:**